danielbodnar/awesome-stars/README.md

 ## deployment

+- [fastlane/fastlane](https://github.com/fastlane/fastlane) - 🚀 The easiest way to automate building and releasing your iOS and Android apps
 - [manifoldco/manifold-cli](https://github.com/manifoldco/manifold-cli) - Manage your services and config from the command line
 - [shuttle-hq/shuttle](https://github.com/shuttle-hq/shuttle) - Build & ship backends without writing any infrastructure files.
 - [ray-project/ray](https://github.com/ray-project/ray) - Ray is a unified framework for scaling AI and Python applications.
 Ray consists of a core distributed runtime and a set of AI Libraries for accelerating ML workloads.